-COURSE NAME CATALOG NAME PLACEMENT LEVEL Basic Grammar and Writing I ENGL 0301 Student cannot demonstrate basic use of punctuation and capitalization; of nouns, adjectives, and adverbs; and of verb forms and tenses.
+COURSE NAME CATALOG NAME PLACEMENT LEVEL Basic Grammar and Writing I ENGL 0301 Student does not demonstrate basic use of punctuation and capitalization; of nouns, adjectives, and adverbs; and of verb forms and tenses.
 Errors exist with subject-verb agreement, sentence fragments, run-on sentences, spelling, diction, and syntax.
-Student cannot compose a clear, logically developed paragraph.
+Student does not compose a clear, logically developed paragraph.
 Student is unable to include a clear topic sentence, concrete supporting details, or an appropriate conclusion in the paragraph.
 Transitions are illogical or absent.
-Basic Grammar and Writing II ENGL 0302 Student cannot demonstrate conventional use of various types of phrases, clauses, and sentence patterns.
+Basic Grammar and Writing II ENGL 0302 Student does not demonstrate conventional use of various types of phrases, clauses, and sentence patterns.
 Some errors exist in capitalization, punctuation, pronoun usage, spelling, diction, and syntax.
-Student cannot compose a coherent, multiparagraphed essay.
+Student does not compose a coherent, multiparagraphed essay.
 Student is unable to include a focused thesis, topic sentences, transitions, logically and concretely developed paragraphs, supporting details, or an appropriate introduction and conclusion.